bluetoother/cc-bnp/README.md

 -------

 <a name="init"></a>
-### .init(config, role, callback)
+### .init(config, role, [callback])
-> This method will open the serial port that connects to the CC254X SoC as well as initialize the BLE device with a given role.
+> This method will connect to the CC254X SoC upon a serial port as well as initialize the BNP with a given role.

 **Arguments**

 - config (*Object*): This value-object has two properties `path` and `options` for configuring the serial port.
-The `path` field is a string that refers to the system path of the serial port, e.g., `'/dev/ttyUSB0'`.
-The `options` field is a value-object for setting up the [seiralport](https://www.npmjs.com/package/serialport#to-use) instance.
-The default value of the `options` is shown in the following example.
+The `path` property is a string that refers to the system path of the serial port, e.g., `'/dev/ttyUSB0'`.
+The `options` property is a value-object for setting up the [seiralport](https://www.npmjs.com/package/serialport#to-use) instance.
+The default value of `options` is shown in the following example.
 - role (*String*): The device role. **ccBnp** supports four types of single role and two types of multi-roles:
     - `'broadcaster'` - Single role.
 An advertiser that is non-connectable.
     - `'observer'` - Single role.
 An observer that scans for advertisements.
 It can not initiate connections.